Frequently Asked Questions: Law Office Study Program

 Do I have to take the First-Year Law Students’ Exam (FYLSX) if I complete my legal studies through the LOS Program?

-You will be required to take the FYLSX unless you establish an exemption, as specified in rule 4.55(A) of the Rules of the State Bar.
+All students in the LOS Program are required to take and pass the FYLSX after completing their first year of study, unless you establish an exemption, as specified in rule 4.55(A) of the Rules of the State Bar.

-If you are required to take the FYLSX and you fail to pass it after the first three consecutive administrations after becoming eligible to take the exam, you will only receive credit for your first year of legal studies.
-You must still pass the exam to become eligible to receive credit for your studies beyond the first year of legal studies.
+You must take and pass the FYLSX within the first three consecutive administrations of first becoming eligible to receive credit for your law study completed to date.
+If you fail to take or pass it after the first three consecutive administrations of first becoming eligible to take the exam, upon passage, you will only receive credit for your first year of legal studies.

 How do I know when I am eligible to take the FYLSX?